ilanabatavraam/ilanabatavraam/Logs/current.md

 ## 2024-12-18
 - I didn’t study for long, but I spent some time in the evening on just one exercise.
 I want to solve it on my own without any hints, so it’s taking longer (It's a bit harder).
 Tomorrow, I plan to dedicate more time and make real progress.

+## 2024-12-19
+- I can create a table to find which 'maker' produces only one 'model', but that feels like a temporary fix.
+I could use a WITH clause for it, but it wouldn’t be flexible enough for other tasks.
+I’d end up rewriting it every time.
+I’m trying to figure out a more universal solution that works across different cases.
+Still thinking it through.